entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 > - **Taxa**:
 >> - Chondrichthyes: Palaeobates polaris
 >> - Actinopterygii: Birgeria, Bobasatrania, Helmolepis, Pteronisculus, Saurichthys, ?Teffichthys (“Perleidus”; Marramà et al., 2017), Ptycholepidae (Acrorhabdus, Boreosomus)
->> - Sarcopterygii:Axelia, Mylacanthus, Sassenia, Scleracanthus, Wimania
+>> - Sarcopterygii: Axelia, Mylacanthus, Sassenia, Scleracanthus, Wimania
 >> - Tetrapoda:
 > - **Locality and horizon**: Smithian, Olenekian, Spitzbergen (Svalbard)
 > - **References**:
 > - **Comments**: The age follows Romano et al. (2021).
 The Fish Niveau is well constrained to the middle to late Smithian of the Lusitaniadalen Member by the middle Smithian Euflemingites romunderi and smaller lower-upper Smithian Wasatchites tardus ammonoid zones (Hammer et al., 2019; Kear et al., 2023).
 The main body of work on Triassic coelacanths from the archipelago of Svalbard is that of Stensiö (1921).
 Most of the material used in their work was collected by several expeditions between 1912 and 1918 from the Fish Niveau.

-Saurichthys wimani (Woodward, 1912) and Saurichthys elongatus Stensio, 1925 from the Smithian of Spitzbergen.
+> - Saurichthys wimani (Woodward, 1912) and Saurichthys elongatus Stensio, 1925 from the Smithian of Spitzbergen.

-The *Grippia Niveau* was placed between the underlying Fish Niveau and the overlying Lower Saurian Niveau, and subsequently a concretion-rich layer found at Agardhbukta and Milne Edwardsfjellet was interpreted as being the Grippia Niveau (Wiman, 1933).
+> - The *Grippia Niveau* was placed between the underlying Fish Niveau and the overlying Lower Saurian Niveau, and subsequently a concretion-rich layer found at Agardhbukta and Milne Edwardsfjellet was interpreted as being the Grippia Niveau (Wiman, 1933).
 Hansen et al. (2018) determined the bonebed as being early or early/middle Spathian in age based on stratigraphy and conodonts, although the lack of ammonoids makes it difficult to correlate to any specific biostratigraphic zone.

-Some material described by Stensiö (1921), most importantly a lungfish tooth plate, was collected from the *Lower Saurian Niveau*, located at the top of the Vendomdalen Member of the VikinghÃ¸gda Formation, dated to the late Spathian (late Early Triassic) (Hansen et al., 2018).
+> - Some material described by Stensiö (1921), most importantly a lungfish tooth plate, was collected from the *Lower Saurian Niveau*, located at the top of the Vendomdalen Member of the VikinghÃ¸gda Formation, dated to the late Spathian (late Early Triassic) (Hansen et al., 2018).

 #### Smithian, early Olenekian, Alberta, British Columbia, Canada
 > - **Age**: Smithian, early Olenekian, Early Triassic